azajay08/Corewar/README.md

 </details>

 ### Statements
 `Statements` are functions that all have specific purposes (irrelevant to the assembler).
-As these `statements` are functions, they take arguments.
+There are 16 in total. `Statements` are functions so they take arguments.
 It is the job of the assembler to parse these `statements` and their arguments, and make sure they are valid to their respective `statements`.
-If so, their values will be written in bytecode.
+If so, their values will be written into bytecode.
 The arguments must be separated by the `SEPARATOR_CHAR` - `,`.

 <details>
 <summary>Example</summary>